Cosmological Geometric Phase From Pure Quantum States: A study without/with having Bell's inequality violation: Observational consequences of Cosmological Geometric Phase

 \item In fig.~(\ref{fig:9}(a)) and fig.~(\ref{fig:9}(b)), we have plotted the behavior of the {\it Normalized Pancharatnam Berry phase} with tensor-to-scalar ratio without having Bell's inequality violation in sub and super Hubble regime for massless case respectively.
-For each cases we have fixed the value of scalar spectral index/tilt at $n_{\zeta}(k_{*})=0.9649- 0.0042$, $n_{\zeta}(k_{*})=0.9649$ and $n_{\zeta}(k_{*})=0.9649+ 0.0042$ values \cite{Akrami:2018odb}.
-We have also seen for both the plots that as the tensor-to-scalar ratio increases within the observed range the corresponding {\it Normalized Pancharatnam Berry phase} slowly decrease in the sub-Hubble region and slowly increase in the sup-Hubble region by following the specific curves in both the regimes of interest.
 From this analysis we found for the massless field case without having the Bell's inequality violation at the value of tensor-to-scalar ratio, $r=0.05$, $r=0.005$ and $r=0.0005$ that the constrained value of {\it Normalized Pancharatnam Berry phase} from the plots drawn in the sub and super Hubble region are perfectly match with the predictions obtained from fig.~(\ref{fig:1}(a)) and fig.~(\ref{fig:1}(b)) respectively.
 This cross-check actually justify the correctness of our analysis and the obtained constraint on the value of {\it Normalized Pancharatnam Berry phase} in the sub and super Hubble region for the massless field case.